kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates/coordinated-leader-election.md

     defaultValue: false
     fromVersion: "1.31"
 ---
-Enables coordinated leader election for leases, deterministically managing the leader in leader elected components.
+Enables the behaviors supporting the LeaseCandidate API, and also enables coordinated leader election for the Kubernetes control plane, deterministically.